Properties of neutral mesons in a hot and magnetized quark matter: size-dependent effects: Results

 We finish this discussion on the phase structure with the chiral limit.
 This limit is achieved by fixing $m=0$.
 Once this is an conceptual check of the chiral symmetry, without intention of practical purposes, we keep the values of the other parameters (effective coupling and ultraviolet cutoff) unchanged.
 This choice gives the constituent quark mass $M = 0.285\,\mathrm{GeV} $ at $T, \mu, 1/L, \omega = 0$.
-The corresponding results are showed in Fig.~\ref{QuarkMass3}.
-As it can be seen, in the chiral limit the dependence of the dressed quark mass with $1/L$ and $T$ shows a second order phase transition.
+The corresponding results are showed in Figs.~\ref{QuarkMass3} and~\ref{QuarkMass3PBC}.
+As it can be seen for the APBC case, in the chiral limit the dependence of the dressed quark mass with $1/L$ and $T$ shows a second order phase transition.
 In this situation the mentioned outcome becomes even more explicit: the increase of field strength forces the system to higher values of critical temperature and critical inverse of length.
 Interestingly, at sufficient $\omega$ the system with a certain $L$ suffers a transition from unbroken to broken chiral phase (see for example brown points in Fig.~\ref{QuarkMass3}).
+By contrast, for PBC higher values of both $\omega$ and $1/L$ strengthen the broken phase.